Karthickselvan28/finance/memory-bank/activeContext.md

-# Active Context: Advanced Visualization Feature Complete
+# Active Context: Bug Fix and Edge Case Handling

-The advanced visualization feature has been successfully implemented, tested, and verified.
-The application now provides a more detailed, interactive, and robust understanding of loan amortization and investment growth.
+A critical bug and additional edge cases have been identified in the financial calculation logic.
+The application is being updated to address these issues and improve its accuracy and robustness.

-**Completed Work:**
+**Current Work:**
+- **Bug Fix:** The `compare_prepay_vs_invest_pv` function is being modified to use the new, shorter loan tenure for investment calculations.
+- **Edge Case Handling:**

-- **Backend:** The `generate_visualization_data` service has been updated to return a monthly breakdown of compounded investment growth.
+    - The `generate_visualization_data` function will be updated to ensure investment growth calculations do not extend beyond the new loan tenure.
-- **Frontend:** The `VisualizationCard` component has been re-implemented with a `ComposedChart` to display a stacked bar chart for principal and interest, an overlaid line chart for the ending balance, and a monthly investment growth chart.
-Both charts have been enlarged and made interactive with zooming and panning controls.
-- **Fool-Proofing:** Enhanced input validation, error handling, and type safety measures have been implemented across the application.
+    - The `amortization_schedule` function will be enhanced to prevent negative loan balances by adjusting the final extra payment.

 **Next Steps:**
+- Implement and test the backend logic fixes for the bug and edge cases.
-- Commit the changes to the project's version control system.
+- Verify the corrected calculations in the frontend visualizations.
-- Push the updates to the remote repository.
+- Commit and push the updates to the remote repository.